comsec-group/cellift-artifacts/README.md

         $ source DESTINATIONDIR/Vivado/2019.1/settings64.sh

+If you need a license, apply for a license by starting vlm (X ssh forwarding may be needed):

+        $ vlm

+e.g. request a 30-day evaluation license.
+Click 'obtain license,' 'Start now!
+30 day trial,' and click 'Process Now.'

 Now go to the Artifacts repo, to the `cellift-fpga-glance` dir.
 Now, in each design directory, for each instrumentation type, create a run directory, and execute `vivado` from there.
 To automate this, we do: